 Its restoration plan is outlined as follows:

 Complete restoration of the building with included renovation of the inside paintings under the supervision of the National Heritage Institution.
 The synagogue should then be used for museum purposes.
 The aim is to return to the original look of a modest country synagogue.
-A permanent exposition of the [topic] of country synagogues and Jews in the Bohemia regions should be then installed.
+A permanent exposition on the [topic] of country synagogues and Jews in Bohemia and Moravia should be then installed.

 The progress of the restoration has been hampered by the fact that the synagogue was one of six Jewish heritage sites (the synagogues in Pisek, Caslav, Neveklov, Rychnov nad Kneznou, and Police u Jemnice, plus the rabbi’s house in Plzeň) for whose renovation the Federation had hoped to get an EU grant, as a follow up to the EU-funded 10 Stars renovation of Jewish heritage sites in 10 towns around the country.